Class of 2024

 • 20+ year veteran official at the NCAA, WNBA, and NBA level

-• Spent nine seasons officiating at the collegiate level, including five NCAA Women’s Final Fours and two national championship games
+• Spent nine seasons officiating at the collegiate level, including five NCAA Women’s Final Fours and two National Championship games

 • Spent thirteen seasons on the NBA’s officiating roster

-• Officiated more than seven hundred regular season NBA games
+• Officiated more than seven hundred regular season NBA games (2006-2016)

-• Officiated the 1997 WNBA Championship
+• Officiated the WNBA Championship (1997)

-• Named the 1999 Naismith Award Women’s Official of the Year
+• Named the Naismith Award Women’s Official of the Year (1999)

 • Named coordinator of women’s basketball officials for the West Coast Conference (2009) and Pac-12 Conference (2010)